paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-055-pay-administration.md

 Subsec. (b)(3).
 Pub.
 L. 92–453 added cl.
 (3).

+#### Change of Name
+“Government Publishing Office” substituted for “Government Printing Office” in subsecs. (b)(2) to (4) and (g)(2) on authority of section 1301(b) of Pub.
+L. 113–235, set out as a note preceding [section 301 of Title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section301&num=0&edition=prelim), Public Printing and Documents.

 #### Effective Date of 2005 Amendment
 Pub.
 L. 109–55, title I, § 1100(b), Aug.
 2, 2005, 119 Stat.
 577, provided that: “The amendments made by this section [amending this section] shall apply with respect to fiscal year 2006 and each succeeding fiscal year.”

 #### Effective Date of 1996 Amendment
 Amendment by Pub.
 L. 104–316 effective 60 days after Oct.
 19, 1996, see section 101(e)(2) of Pub.
-L. 104–316, set out as a note under [section 130c of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section130c&num=0&edition=prelim), The Congress.
+L. 104–316, set out as a note under [section 4593 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4593&num=0&edition=prelim), The Congress.

 #### Effective Date of 1988 Amendment
 Pub.
 L. 100–702, title X, § 1009(b), Nov.
 19, 1988, 102 Stat.
 4668, provided that: “The amendments made by this section [amending this section] shall apply with respect to any claim arising before the date of the enactment of this Act [Nov.
 19, 1988] which is pending on such date, and to any claim which arises on or after such date of enactment.”